pymor/pymor/docs/source/tutorial_mor_with_ml.md

 fig.tight_layout()
 ```

-We observe that the data-driven surrogate is the fastest model and used most
+We observe that the data-driven surrogate is the fastest model and is used most
 often.
 The reduced basis model is also much faster than the full-order model
 and used quite frequently.
 The full-order model is only used a few times and
 was never required after building a suitable reduced space.
 It is important